Getting hired at a better team/company as a software engineer.

 This is not exactly a guide but some thoughts I have had recently after interviewing a few candidates for SE roles.

-The Challenge of Hiring Modern Software Engineers
+The Challenge of Hiring Software Engineers

 Common Interview Challenges

-• Engineers unfamiliar with contemporary software development practices
+• Unfamiliarity with modern software development practices

 Modern Software Engineering Isn't Rocket Science